SongClass/SimTCP/README.md

 minimum throughput requirement and a timeout for your program to exit.
 The timeout is set as 50% more than the corresponding required throughput.

-Each test case will be scored accordingly:
+Each test case will be scored accordingly - total 10 test cases for **20 points**:

 | Case                                           | Points Earned |
 | ---------------------------------------------- | ------------- |